udhaymanhas/RabbitMQ/README.md

 ### msg_db.sql
   import this file in mysql to get a test db(msg_db) and a test table(msg)

+## Running Project
+  Start the RabbitMQ server
+  On one terminal(cmd) Run message reciver using command 'php reciever.php' On another terminal(cmd) Send message as arguments with command 'php send.php john johndoe@mail.com 999999999'

+  Edit file run.php to alter sending data to queueAssignment($name, $email, $phone).
+  Edit callback function $task in recieve.php to handle recieved data.
+  Edit file conn.php to update respective database credentials.

-** This is just a demo code.
+***** This is just a demo code.
 No validation/authentication has been done.